 If your companion lives with nutritional challenges such as liver disease, renal failure, bladder and kidney stones, food allergies, or obesity—we can discuss with you the most effective nutritional plan to benefit your pet.
 We may recommend a specialized diet or simply a balanced diet.

 We offer Hill’s Prescription Diet and Royal Canin foods.
 If you prefer other prescription brands, these products can be specially ordered from our online pharmacy.

-Skinner Animal Clinic does not offer boarding or grooming services however our nearby hospitals, Pine Bluff Animal Hospital and Dwight Veterinary Clinic, offer boarding services for dogs & cats as well as bathing services.
+Skinner Animal Clinic does not offer boarding or grooming services; however our nearby hospitals, Pine Bluff Animal Hospital and Dwight Veterinary Clinic, offer boarding services for dogs and cats, as well as bathing services.
 Feline boarding is available at our Lakewood Animal Hospital location as well.

 Located on S Water St, just off of E Kahler Rd.
 Just under 5 minutes from Wilmington High School and Forked Creek Preserve - Forsythe Woods.